Home Cellphone Talks Apps That Are Changing Our Lives

 2. Pulse News

-What It Means: Pulse, and other similar apps like Flipboard, has the potential to totally change the ways in which people access news through mobile devices.
+What It Means: Pulse and other similar apps like Flipboard have the potential to change how people access news through mobile devices.
 Frankly, browsing on tablets and smartphones can be inconvenient, and Pulse simplifies things.

 3. Poker In Play